newAM/ambientsensor-rs/README.md

 This is still a work in progress.

 1. The OPT3002 luminosity sensor is not implemented.
-2. Logging needs to be hidden behind a feature flag for release builds.
-3. The panic handler needs to get hooked up to the EEPROM to store error logs then reset.
+2. The panic handler needs to get hooked up to the EEPROM to store error logs then reset.
-4. Unit tests for DHCP/MQTT.
+3. Unit tests for DHCP/MQTT.

 ## Purpose